Afudu/P2_OpenClassroom/README.md

     **4 -** Seydou_Abdoulbaki_4_Scrap_AllBookImages.py : extends the previous by downloading and storing the image for each book.

-      The extract for each script are saved in the [extracts/] folder that will be created if non-existent, upon its execution.
+      The extract for each script, upon its execution, are saved in the [extracts/] folder that will be created if non-existent.

 # Requirement